Following These Simple Safety Tips Can Help You Get the Most Benefit From Your Medications

 Some medications can cause side effects that appear similar to the health problems that typically occur in older adults, such as memory difficulties.
 So don't forget to ask your healthcare provider if any new health problems you are experiencing could be due to the medications you are taking.

 Drug interactions are always a possibility, which is why we need to be communicating with our medical teams about everything we take, not just medications.
 Something that seems innocuous, including vitamins, dietary supplements, and herbal supplements, can lead to serious health consequences.
 So make sure to tell your doctor about any supplements you may take, including vitamins, herbs, and even protein powders.

 There is a widespread public perception that herbs and botanical products in supplements are safe.
 But these products have the same dangers as medications.
 Interactions can occur between these supplements and prescription drugs, over-the-counter drugs, other dietary supplements, and even small molecules in food.
 This makes it extremely difficult to properly identify all interactions that may occur.

 Review Medications with Your Health Care Provider

-You should be discussing all medications and dietary supplements that you take with your doctor at each visit.
-This is to ensure that the medications you take are still necessary.
+You should be discussing all medications and dietary supplements that you take with your doctor at each visit, especially if you have medications from multiple providers.
+This is to ensure that potential interactions don't slip through the cracks, that the medications you take are still necessary, that dosages are still accurate, that multiple medications can be replaced by a single medication that does the same job, or that your medication can be updated if a new treatment becomes available that does a better job.
 Reviewing your medications with your doctor at least once per year can help you avoid interactions, reduce side effects, and lower costs.